You 100% deserve to be believed.

 As the documentary Leaving Neverland demonstrates, pedophiles not only groom children to believe that the abuse is good and right, they frequently scare their victims into believing they will pay a scary price if they tell.
 Even if adults suspect something is wrong and ask children directly about abuse, victims will often deny it out of shame and a very real fear of retribution.

-In many cases, signs of abuse are apparent but they go undetected or abuse is not discovered to be the cause.
+In many cases, signs of abuse are apparent but they go undetected, or abuse is not discovered to be the cause.
 When I was being abused, my teachers repeatedly expressed concerns about my behaviors to my parents.
 I had frequent stomach aches, cried in school, and stayed home sick a lot.
-My parents apparently did not associate these symptoms with the excessive power my brother exerted over me at home or even the ways he touched me inappropriately in their plain view.
+My parents apparently did not associate these symptoms with the signs of abuse that were in plain sight.
 Sexual abuse was probably not on their minds, at least on a conscious level.

 Those children who DO speak up are often dismissed or ignored.
 It’s common for signs of abuse to be brushed off by adults who do not have the knowledge or emotional strength to see them for what they are, and so they fail to address them appropriately.

 Perhaps you actually DID say something to an adult as a child but you were not taken seriously.
-Or, like many survivors, your family simply refused to believe you.
+Or, like many survivors, the grownups in your life simply refused to believe you.

 The belief that people they know could be capable of abuse